Evapotranspiration: Primary factors

-Levels of evapotranspiration in a given area are primarily controlled by three factors: Firstly, the amount of water present.
-Secondly, the amount of energy present in the air and soil (e.g. heat, measured by the global surface temperature); and thirdly the ability of the atmosphere to take up water (humidity).
+Levels of evapotranspiration in a given area are primarily controlled by three factors: Firstly, the amount of water present which includes the amount of available water in both the soil and in larger bodies of water.
+Secondly, the amount of energy present in the air and soil (e.g. heat, measured by the global surface temperature); and thirdly the ability of the atmosphere to take up water (humidity) which can cause the air temperature to vary from location to location and therefore lead to an increase of decrease in total evapotranspiration.

 Regarding the second factor (energy and heat): climate change has increased global temperatures (see instrumental temperature record).
 This global warming has increased evapotranspiration over land.
 The increased evapotranspiration is one of the effects of climate change on the water cycle.

 Secondary factors

 Vegetation type

 Vegetation type impacts levels of evapotranspiration.
 For example, herbaceous plants generally transpire less than woody plants, because they usually have less extensive foliage.
 Also, plants with deep reaching roots can transpire water more constantly, because those roots can pull more water into the plant and leaves.
 Another example is that conifer forests tend to have higher rates of evapotranspiration than deciduous broadleaf forests, particularly in the dormant winter and early spring seasons, because they are evergreen.
 With crop vegetation being widespread, evapotranspiration may also be called "corn sweat".